The Phil Silvers Show: Cast

 An advertisement for Camel cigarettes from 1957.
 Shown are Pvt Doberman (Maurice Gosfield, center) and Cpl Henshaw (Allan Melvin, right).

 Ed Sullivan made his first cameo television appearance on the show.

 Bilko's right-hand men were Cpl.
 Rocco Barbella (Harvey Lembeck) and Cpl.
 Steve Henshaw (Allan Melvin), and his long-suffering superior was Col. John T. Hall (Paul Ford).
 Bilko's motorpool platoon included Herbie Faye (a former burlesque crony of Silvers) as Cpl.
 Sam Fender, Maurice Gosfield as Pvt.
 Duane Doberman, Billy Sands as Pvt.
 Dino Paparelli, Mickey Freeman as diminutive Pvt.
 Fielding Zimmerman, Tige Andrews (billed under his given name, Tiger Andrews) as Pvt.
 Gander, Jack Healy as the tough-talking Pvt.
 Mullen, Maurice Brenner as Pvt.
 Irving Fleischman, Karl Lukas as Pvt.
 Stash Kadowski, former middleweight boxer Walter Cartier as botany fiend Pvt.
 Claude Dillingham (in season one), Bernie Fein as Pvt.
 Gomez, P.Jay Sidney as Pvt.
 Palmer and Terry Carter as Pvt.
 Sugarman.
 Sidney and Carter (and Billie Allen, who played WAC Billie) were African American and regularly appeared in the series at a time when American society (and television) was largely segregated.
 The Army was desegregated under President Harry Truman.

 Other recurring characters included Hope Sansberry as Mrs. Hall, Harry Clark as camp cook Sgt.
 Stanley Sowici; after Clark's death the role of cook was played by burlesque comic Joe E. Ross as Sgt.
 Rupert Ritzik; Beatrice Pons as loud-mouthed Mrs. Ritzik, Ned Glass as quartermaster Sgt.
 Andy Pendleton, Jimmy Little as Sgt.
 Francis Grover, Nicholas Saunders as Hall's adjutant Captain Barker, and John Gibson as an unnamed Chaplain that Sgt.
 Bilko addressed as "Padre".
+He is addressed by the name "Tom" by Col.Hall in the pilot episode "The New Recruits".

 Some episodes gave Bilko a romantic interest, Elisabeth Fraser as Sgt.
 Joan Hogan.